-The external assessment contributes 25% to the student's result in English.
+The external assessment contributes 25% to the student's result in English as an Additional Language.
 It is not privileged over the school-based assessment.

 1.4 Reporting standards

 Reporting standards are summary statements that succinctly describe typical performance at each of the five levels (A-E).
 They reflect the cognitive taxonomy and objectives of the course of study.